Things To Do

 London Month of the Dead

-London Month of the Dead is creeping up.
+London Month of the Dead is creeping up on us.

-The city’s most morbidly fascinating festival has been resurrected for another year by the folks at Antique Beat (who host regular salons on strange and eclectic topics), and A Curious Invitation (founded by ethical taxidermist Suzette Field).
+The city’s most morbidly fascinating festival has been resurrected for the 10th year in a row by the folks at Antique Beat (who host regular salons on strange and eclectic topics), and A Curious Invitation (founded by ethical taxidermist Suzette Field), with a view to A) raising funds for the upkeep of the city’s ‘Magnificent Seven’ Victorian cemeteries, and B) freaking people out.

-Returning on 30th September, there’s a line-up of over sixty mysterious and macabre events to choose from, many of which take place within the city’s ‘Magnificent Seven’ Victorian cemeteries themselves (and none of which involve knocking on strangers’ doors and demanding sweets).
+Returning on 3rd October, there’s a line-up of over sixty mysterious and macabre events to choose from.
 They include:

 …merely requiring you to walk through a cemetery in the pitch dark first.